Bogadon/beholders/README.md

 ActiveRecord::Base class methods:

-Class name as passed as a string to prevent redundant autoloading.
+Class name are passed as a string to prevent redundant autoloading.
 ```ruby
 observed_by "BeholderClassName"
 ```